rudrankriyam/Glimpsify/README.md

    ```

 The GitHub Actions workflow will automatically:
-- Build the app in Release configuration
+- Build both macOS and iOS apps in Release configuration
-- Create a DMG file
+- Create a DMG file for macOS
-- Upload artifacts
+- Upload artifacts for both platforms
 - Create a GitHub release (for tags)

 ### Code Signing and Notarization

-For official releases, the app is code-signed and notarized to prevent "damaged app" warnings on macOS.
+For official releases, the macOS app is code-signed and notarized to prevent "damaged app" warnings.

 **For maintainers**: See [NOTARIZATION_SETUP.md](NOTARIZATION_SETUP.md) for detailed instructions on setting up:
 - Apple Developer certificates